amcoma0/amcoma0/README.md

 ## Hi there 👋

 ## About Me
-My name is Alex McComas and I am a Computer Science student at the University of North Carolina at Charlotte.
-I actually spent my first two years of college at Central Piedmont Community College where is where I discovered that I wanted to be involved in Computer Science somehow as my career.
+My name is Alex McComas and I am a recent graduate from the University of North Carolina at Charlotte.
+I spent my first two years of college at Central Piedmont Community College where is where I discovered that I wanted to be involved in Computer Science somehow in my career.
 I decided to take a random Java class just for fun in my first semester there and that was the first class that I actually enjoyed taking a test.
-I love challenges and even moreso, I love solving those challenges and the accomplishment that comes with it.
+I love challenges, solving these challenges and the accomplishment that comes with it.

-- #### Profession: Student
+- #### Profession: Aspiring Software Engineer
 - #### Languages: Java, Python, JavaScript, HTML5

-## What I Am Currently Working On
-- Graduating from UNCC
-- A personal project for the campus organization I am in
-- Looking for a job in software

 ## Goals and Objectives
 - Learn how to integrate different languages together to make a complete application
 - Better understand how to develop a project in an Agile environment

 ## Current Projects
+- Personal Finance Tracker
 <!--
 **amcoma0/amcoma0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.